amihays/Pickstarter/README.md

 - [ ] Create an account
 - [ ] Log in / Log out
 - [ ] Users can create and read projects
-- [ ] Users can edit and delete their projects before the project deadline
-- [ ] Project form allows picture / sound clip uploads
 - [ ] Projects searchable by genre
 - [ ] Users can back projects
+- [ ] Project form allows picture / sound clip uploads
-- [ ] Backers can post comments on projects
+- [ ] Current user can view their profile page

 ## Design Docs
 * [View Wireframes][view]